 6. Determine who produced the offering documents and who is clearing the deal

-In your due diligence, it is important to understand who prepared the offering documents.
+In your due diligence, it is important to understand who wrote the offering documents.
 Because these documents detail the legalities of the deal, you should understand the experience and reputation of the parties producing the documents.
 Having a top law firm provide the offering documents should create a greater level of comfort than having the sponsor produce the documents themselves.

 If you’d like to receive information on Avistone’s current multi-tenant flex industrial real estate offerings, visit the current offerings page on our website.
 If you’d like to speak to an Avistone representative, contact us directly at 949.682.7216 or visit our contact page, fill out the form and we will get back to you.